-The board of directors points out that the resolutions of the board of directors would not require the application of the procedure of article 7:97 of the Belgian companies and associations code since article 7:97, §1, 3° of the Belgian companies and associations code states that such procedure does not have to be applied for resolutions relating to the remuneration of the directors (which is the case since the new shares are issued within the framework of the remuneration policy which was approved by the Company's extraordinary general meeting, on the recommendation of the nomination- and remuneration committee, on February 10, 2023; as further described in the report of the board of directors referred to in item 1 of the agenda).
+CONSIDERATIONS BY THE BOARD IN RELATION TO THE PRIOR DECLARATION The other members of the board noted the prior declaration by Ian Crosbie.
+The board of directors notes that the decisions of the board of directors would not require the application of the procedure of Article 7:97 of the Belgian Companies and Associations Code, since Article 7:97, §1, 3° of the Belgian Companies and Associations Code states that the relevant procedure does not have to be applied in case of decisions and transactions regarding the remuneration of the directors, the other persons in charge of the management and the persons in charge of the daily management of the Company or certain elements of their remuneration (which is the case since the new shares are issued within the framework of a retention and incentive policy, on the recommendation of the remuneration and nomination committee, and in accordance with the remuneration policy approved by the general shareholders' meeting of the Company on 23 May 2024; as further described in the report of the board of directors referred to in item 1 of the agenda).